flbdx/maskuni/README.md

 ## Overview

-Maskgen is a standalone word generator based on templates (masks) which describe the charset for each position of the word.
+Maskgen is a standalone word generator based on templates (masks) describing which characters are allowed at each positions of a word.

 Maskgen is largely compatible with the syntax of [Hashcat](https://hashcat.net/hashcat/) and [Maskprocessor](https://github.com/hashcat/maskprocessor).
-In addition, Maskgen supports :
+In addition, Maskgen supports:
-- Unicode charsets
+- Unicode charsets:
+  - `maskgen --unicode -1 '?léè' '?1?1?1?1?1?1'`
 - List of masks (supported by Hashcat but not by Maskprocessor)
 - A few more built-in charsets and less restrictions on user-defined charsets
+  - named charsets: `maskgen --unicode --charset €:€£¥ maskfile`
+  - extend predefined charsets: `maskgen --unicode --charset l:?léèà --charset u:?uÉÈ maskfile`
 - Control of the word delimiter
 - A syntax for splitting the generation in equal parts (jobs)
+  - `maskgen -j 7/16 masklist`

-The unicode support implies that all inputs must be valid UTF-8 and the output is UTF-8 encoded.
+For unicode charsets, all inputs (charsets and masks) must be encoded in UTF-8 and the output is UTF-8 encoded.

 ## Building